We’re creating injury prevention messages that highlight personal stories and first-hand experiences.

 Our Team

-Ellen Duysen serves as the coordinator and outreach specialist for the Central States Center for Agricultural Safety and Health (CS-CASH) at the University of Nebraska Medical Center.
+Ellen serves as the coordinator and outreach specialist for the Central States Center for Agricultural Safety and Health (CS-CASH) at the University of Nebraska Medical Center.
 Ellen raised hogs, cattle and three rascally boys on farms in Colorado and Iowa.
-This experience provided her an understanding of the many hazards related to farming and ranching.
+This experience provided her with an understanding of the many hazards related to farming and ranching.
 Ellen has heard many stories of work-related injuries and fatalities while conducting educational outreach with Ag communities.
-She believes that these stories can serve to raise awareness and to start conversations about the best methods to prevent these incidents.
+She believes that these stories can serve to raise awareness and start conversations about the best methods to prevent these incidents.
 Email ellen.duysen@unmc.edu

-Stephanie Leonard is from a farming family in northwest Iowa.
+Stephanie is from a farming family in northwest Iowa.
 She works as an industrial hygienist and occupational safety manager at the University of Iowa and is an outreach team member with the Great Plains Center for Agricultural Health (GPCAH).
 Steph has provided health and safety consulting services to a wide range of employers, including farmers and agribusinesses, and she has investigated work-related injuries for the Iowa Fatality Assessment and Control Evaluation Program (FACE) Program.
 Her roles in Telling the Story include interviewing our storytellers and sharing best practices to prevent injuries.
 Email stephanie-leonard@uiowa.edu

-Melissa Ploeckelman is the full-time outreach specialist at the National Farm Medicine Center and a member of the outreach team at the Upper Midwest Agricultural Safety and Health Center.
+Melissa is the full-time outreach specialist at the National Farm Medicine Center and a member of the outreach team at the Upper Midwest Agricultural Safety and Health Center.
 Formerly an agricultural instructor, Melissa has always lived and worked in central Wisconsin and enjoys helping out on the family dairy farm.
-She is excited that this project will allow farmers to reach out and help others learn about safety without going through the traumatic experiences themselves.
+She is excited that this project will allow farmers to reach out and help others learn about safety without going through traumatic experiences themselves.
 Email ploeckelman.melissa@marshfieldclinic.org

-Risto Rautiainen grew up on a farm in Finland.
-He has an MS in agriculture from the University of Helsinki and a PhD in Occupational and Environmental Health from the University of Iowa.
+Risto grew up on a farm in Finland.
+He has an MS in agriculture from the University of Helsinki and a Ph.D. in Occupational and Environmental Health from the University of Iowa.
 He is a professor at the University of Nebraska College of Public Health, and he directs the NIOSH-funded Central States Center for Agricultural Safety and Health (CS-CASH) in Omaha.
 Risto’s main interest is in studying why agricultural injuries happen and how they can be prevented.
 He has over 30 years of experience in agricultural safety and health research and outreach in Finland, Canada and the US.
 Email rrautiainen@unmc.edu

-Aaron Yoder grew up in central Pennsylvania where he spent time working on his grandfather’s farm.
+Aaron grew up in central Pennsylvania where he spent time working on his grandfather’s farm.
 He studied agricultural safety and health at Penn State and Purdue, focusing on injury reporting and data collection.
-Aaron currently is an Assistant Professor in the Department of Environmental, Agricultural and Occupational Health at the University of Nebraska Medical Center and works with projects through Central States Center for Agricultural Safeyt and Health.
-He is a past-president of the International Society for Agricultural Safety and Health and serves on the Board of Directors of the Agricultural Safety and Health Council of America and Progressive Agriculture Foundation.
-Aaron maintains leadership roles in the eXtension.org/AgSafety Community of Practice, American Society of Agricultural and Biological Engineers and the USDA NCERA197 Committee for establishing priorities at Land Grant University for ag safety and health research and education programs.
+Aaron currently is an Assistant Professor in the Department of Environmental, Agricultural and Occupational Health at the University of Nebraska Medical Center and works with projects through Central States Center for Agricultural Safety and Health.
+He is a past president of the International Society for Agricultural Safety and Health and serves on the Board of Directors of the Agricultural Safety and Health Council of America and Progressive Agriculture Foundation.
+Aaron maintains leadership roles in the eXtension.org/AgSafety Community of Practice, American Society of Agricultural and Biological Engineers, and the USDA NCERA197 Committee for establishing priorities at Land Grant University for ag safety and health research and education programs.
 Email aaron.yoder@unmc.edu

 Our Organizations